zengelan/eks-workshop/content/020_prerequisites/_index.md

 In this section we will get your lab environment ready to do:

-1. **Request Credentials** - Here is the information on how you can get access to your personalized lab environment
+1. **Access AWS console** -  access to your personalized AWS lab environment

 1. **Access Cloud9** - We'll start off accessing your development environment in AWS Cloud9, a web-based Integrate Development Environment